ElAleph25/ElAleph25/README.md

 # Hi, I'm Daniel

+## About me

+I am a Mathematician.
+I currently live in Mexico City.
+I love film photography and cinema.
+The next photo is from the movie "Fallen Angels", directed by Wong Kar Wai.

+![Fallen Angels Movie](https://github.com/ElAleph25/ElAleph25/blob/main/fallenangels.jpg)

 ## Basic maths

-I am a mathematician.
 My principal area of interest in basic maths is Algebraic Geometry and Commutative Algebra.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

-![Fallen Angels Movie](https://github.com/ElAleph25/ElAleph25/blob/main/fallenangels.jpg)

 ## Applied maths